sherlock-audit/2024-01-napier-judging/README.md

-# Issue M-7: `withdraw` function does not comply with ERC5095
+# Issue M-6: `withdraw` function does not comply with ERC5095

 Source: https://github.com/sherlock-audit/2024-01-napier-judging/issues/96

 ## Found by
-0xVolodya, Bandit, jennifer37, xiaoming90
+0xVolodya, xiaoming90
 ## Summary

 The `withdraw` function of Tranche/PT does not comply with ERC5095 as it does not return the exact amount of underlying assets requested by the users.